-This is a delightful and surprising problem from Presh Talwalkar.
+This is another problem from the indefatigable Presh Talwalkar.

 This is another intriguing problem from Presh Talwalkar.